UW-Madison-DataScience/2022-04-11-ttt-uwmadison/index.md

  <a href="{{ site.training_site }}">curriculum</a>.
 </p>
 <p>
-  If you are interested in becoming a Carpentries instructor and are commited to advancing your teaching skills, you can apply for this workshop using <a href="https://docs.google.com/forms/d/e/1FAIpQLSeiQwpG95NJaAkR1bcdnbFDCvDCTcKrayqB78M82szYAxtL7A/viewform">this form</a>.
+  If you are interested in becoming a Carpentries instructor and advancing your teaching skills, you can apply for this workshop using <a href="https://docs.google.com/forms/d/e/1FAIpQLSeiQwpG95NJaAkR1bcdnbFDCvDCTcKrayqB78M82szYAxtL7A/viewform">this form</a>.
 For early consideration, please apply by March 17th.
 </p>

 <!--